bvbohnen/x4-projects/API Functions.md

 * Make_EditBox

-  Make a edit box cell, for text entry.
+  Make an "editbox" cell, for text entry.
 Adds to the most recent row.
-Every letter change will trigger a callback.

-  Warning: due to a (likely) typo bug, x4 is limited to 5 text edit boxes.
+  Warning: due to a (likely) typo bug, x4 is limited to 5 text edit boxes in a single menu.
 If many edit fields are needed, consider using sliders for numeric values (limit 50), where users can click the slider displayed value to use it like an editbox.

   Param: Table with the following items
   * col, echo